This section covers the process for submitting your solution for testing and review.

 To preview your Google Cloud Marketplace listing before it is visible to users, click Preview solution.
 This preview option does not support deployment.

-If you want to test the deployment of your solution before it is visible on Google Cloud Marketplace, or if you want your solution to be published privately, edit the Solution metadata section and select the Hide solution from end users check box.
+If you want to test the deployment of your solution before it is visible on Google Cloud Marketplace, or if you want your solution to be published privately, edit the Solution metadata section and select the Hide solution from end users box.
+With this setting enabled, only users with the Project Viewer role can view your Google Cloud Marketplace listing.

 When you want to list your solution publicly, you can return to this section and disable the check box.